 Invasive species are organisms that disrupt natural ecosystems.
 Not every species introduced to Oregon is considered invasive.
-But without the natural pest controls of their own native ecosystems, many exotic plants, animals, plant diseases and organisms of every kind can sometimes become invasive here.
-Habitat restoration contractors in Portland sometimes remove invasive species in order to protect the biodiversity of our naturally evolved ecosystems.
+But without the natural pest controls of their own evolved ecosystems, many introduced plants, animals, and organisms are outcompeting our precious ones.
+This article will explore what invasive species are, and examine how we can protect the biodiversity of our naturally evolved ecosystems.

 I am biased, learning “pest” ecology through the lens of invasive species control and native habitat restoration.
 It was a cut-and-dry philosophy; if it’s invasive and bad it should be removed.
 Then it should be replaced with something native that’s good because that will support the local ecosystem.
 Native plants are the natural communal infrastructure for native insects, pollinators and wildlife species.
 From that habitat they thrive and then add their own services to improve the local biosphere.